 We then removed the pavers along the entire patio enclosure perimeter (Photo 2), and dug a trench 8 in. wide and 8 in. deep.
 Fill the trench with crushed gravel of 3/8-in. or smaller rock.
 To accommodate any slope in the patio, level the gravel so that the foundation timbers will sit about 1/2 in. above the patio surface at its highest point, then tamp the gravel thoroughly.
 Since our 6×6 foundation timbers (Photo 3) rest directly on the ground, we bought pressure-treated timbers with a higher .60 preservative level rather than the standard .40.

 The structure of our enclosure is not attached to the house anywhere; it is supported entirely by the foundation timbers.
-This exempts the entire structure from the more stringent building code requirements that would otherwise apply.
+This exempts the entire screen room structure from the more stringent building code requirements that would otherwise apply.
 However, it’s important to firmly embed the foundation timbers in gravel and on top of soil that won’t sink, compact or suffer severe frost heave.

 After the foundation timbers were level and securely in place, we replaced the pavers, cutting them with a masonry wet saw (available at most tool rental outlets) to fit tightly against the foundation timbers.
 Fitting the pavers tightly anchors the timbers against shifting.